We have updated our health and safety measures so that when you come on retreat with us you feel safe

 It will still feel like a retreat where you can escape from the real world for a while and relax

-We have health and safety measures in a way that won’t detract away from being on a retreat where you feel you can relax and get away from the real world for a while (don’t worry we won’t make you wear full protective body suits!)
+We have health and safety measures in a way that won’t detract away from being on a retreat.
+Your retreat hosts ensure you feel you can relax and get away from the real world for a while.
+Don’t worry we won’t make you wear full protective bodysuits!

-We have partnered with a health and safety company of experts and consultants to manage our health and safety and risk assessments to make sure we are 100% legally compliant to protect you, our retreat teams and our venues to the best of our abilities.
+To ensure safe retreats, we have partnered with a company of experts and consultants to manage our health and safety and risk assessments.
+This way, we make sure we are 100% legally compliant to protect you, our retreat teams and our venues to the best of our abilities.

-Not only will we have the highest standards in this area, but we also now include free certificated training courses in over 100 courses for our retreats teams which can be used as CPD in, for example, coronavirus social distancing and hygiene, health and safety, first aid, food hygiene,
+Our Safe Retreats policy not only will we have the highest standards in this area, but we also now include free certificated training courses for our retreats teams.
+These can be used as CPD in coronavirus social distancing and hygiene, health and safety, first aid, food hygiene,

-risk assessment and many more and all our teams will have completed these courses prior to working on our retreats so that our operations are standardised on each and every one of our retreats.
+risk assessment and many more!
+Rest assured, all of our teams will have completed these courses prior to working on our retreats.
+Our operations are standardised to create Safe Retreats on each and every one of our yoga escapes.

 Meanwhile, prior to each retreat, we will share with our guests our latest health and safety measures in reaction to the government guidelines for coronavirus at that time.
-We are legally compliant and can reassure you that you are being taken care of to the highest standards so you can focus on relaxing, letting go and having fun.
+We are legally compliant and can reassure you that you are being taken care of to the highest standards.
+That way, you can focus on relaxing, letting go and having fun on your yoga retreat!